syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Interactions.md

 ## Restrict the node dropped on Diagram

-The diagram provides support to cancel the drag and drop operation from the stencil to the diagram in two ways.
+The diagram provides support to cancel the drag and drop operation from the stencil to the diagram in two ways:

 * Using the `Cancel` argument of `ItemDropEventArgs`.
 For example, if you need to restrict drop for a particular node or based on some condition, then this argument will allow you to achieve the same.
 To explore about arguments, refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html).

 * When the ESC key is pressed.

-Below code example explains how to cancel item drop of basic shapes from stencil,
+The following code example explains how to cancel item drop of basic shapes from the stencil.

 {% tabs %}
 {% highlight xaml %}